ianmackenzie/elm-units/README.md

 # elm-units

-This package provides a convenient, flexible, bulletproof and zero-overhead way to pass around and work with quantities like "five pixels", "three minutes", "ten meters" or "60 miles per hour".
+This package provides a convenient, flexible, safe and zero-overhead way to pass around and work with quantities like "five pixels", "three minutes", "ten meters" or "60 miles per hour".
 At its simplest, you can use the provided types to make your own code more type-safe.
 For example, if you've ever accidentally taken the value returned from an animation frame subscription and treated it as seconds instead of milliseconds (I certainly have!), then you could wrap the subscription to return `Duration` values instead of raw `Float`s:

 ```elm
 import Browser.Events